OmarStarlord/php_project/README.md

 SCHOOL PROJECT TO HANDLE STUDENT'S PROGRESS IN COURSERA

 Overview
 This school project aims to create a Student Progress Tracker for Coursera.
-The goal is to develop a user-friendly system for monitoring students' progress in Coursera courses, including course completion, grades, and overall performance.
+The goal is to develop a user-friendly Web Platform for monitoring students' progress in Coursera courses, including course completion, grades, and overall performance.

 Features
 Course Information: